Internship for Credit Class (CPSY 404)

 - Apply for and receive an internship offer.

-- Ensure you and your internship satisfy the criteria.
+- Ensure you and your internship satisfy the criteria outlined below.

-- Fill out the internship credit application and submit the required supplemental materials at least two weeks prior to the beginning of the academic term.
+- Fill out the internship credit application at least two weeks prior to the beginning of the academic term for which you are seeking credit.

 - The internship must be project-based or involve industry-specific learning activities or skill development.